 Studies have found that surgical teams with experience - that is, routinely performing a sufficient number of cases - get better results.

 What is our most recent performance and trend?

 What we are doing to improve?

 The Spine Center surgical teams have continued to see a steady increase in the number of back, neck and spine procedures.
-Cervical and Lumbar Spine injections for pain management are viable treatment options for many patients experiencing back and neck pain.
+Due to provider's time off we experienced typical seasonal variation with the number of back, neck, and spine procedures lower than the previous quarter.
+Pain injection procedure interventions are viable treatment options for many patients experiencing back and neck pain.
 We continue to see significant demand for these services.
 Typically injections are performed without conscious sedation and provide great pain relief.